 By design, the factors are placed on the same scale so a factor can modify the baseline in the range from 50 percent to 150 percent: Jurisdictions scoring at the top for the region will get baseline share times 1.5, while jurisdictions scoring at the bottom for the region will get baseline share times 0.5.
 This scaling approach helps distribute RHNA units throughout the region by ensuring that even a jurisdiction with a low score gets an allocation from each factor and placing a limit on how many units can be assigned to a jurisdiction with a high score.
+A jurisdiction that receives a low score on a factor will have few units allocated based on that factor compared to other jurisdictions in the region.

 Appendix 4 shows the impact that each factor has on each jurisdiction's baseline allocation from the Plan Bay Area 2050 Final Blueprint.
 As noted previously, a jurisdiction's raw factor score is rescaled to a range of 0.5 to 1.5.
-Each jurisdiction's baseline allocation is then multiplied by the scaled factor score.
-The final step is to adjust the scaled factor scores for all jurisdictions to ensure they sum to 100 percent.
+Each jurisdiction's baseline allocation is then multiplied by its scaled factor score.
+The final step is to adjust the scaled factor scores for all jurisdictions to ensure they sum to 100 percent (see the column "Factor Distribution: Adjusted Baseline Rescaled to 100%").
+This re-scaling step is necessary to ensure the methodology allocates the exact number of housing units in each income category that was assigned by HCD in the RHND.